Old North Bridge: "Concord Fight"

-The engagement which took place at the North Bridge has historically been known as the "Concord Fight" and was a part of the larger Battles of Lexington and Concord.
-On April 18, 1775, General Thomas Gage, the military Governor of Massachusetts, dispatched a force of roughly 700 British soldiers from Boston to confiscate or destroy military supplies being stockpiled in Concord by the rebellious Massachusetts Provincial Congress.
-On their way to Concord, this force encountered a small group of militia on Lexington Green.
-After a brief skirmish there, the British soldiers marched on to Concord.
-Soon after reaching the town, Lieutenant Colonel Francis Smith sent six companies across the North Bridge to search provincial Colonel James Barrett's farm for munitions.
-Three of these companies went on to Barrett's farm while three, totaling roughly 90 men, held the North Bridge.
+The engagement which took place at the North Bridge is known as the "Concord Fight" and was a part of the larger Battles of Lexington and Concord.
+On April 18, 1775, General Thomas Gage, the military Governor of Massachusetts, dispatched a force of roughly 700 British soldiers from Boston to confiscate or destroy military supplies being stockpiled in Concord by the Massachusetts Provincial Congress.
+On their way to Concord, this force encountered a small group of militia on Lexington Green, where they opened fire on the Americans.
+The British soldiers then marched on to Concord, where Lieutenant Colonel Francis Smith sent six companies across the North Bridge to search provincial Colonel James Barrett's farm for munitions.
+Three of these companies went on to Barrett's farm, while three held the North Bridge.
 These were the British light infantry companies from the 4th, 10th, and 43rd Regiments of Foot under Captain Walter Laurie.
-These companies initially held positions on the western side of the bridge but when the provincials advanced, they crossed the bridge and took up a position on the eastern bank.
+These companies initially held positions on the western side of the bridge, but they crossed the bridge when the Americans advanced and took up a position on the eastern bank.

-At about 9:30, the provincials noticed smoke rising in the direction of the village of Concord on the other side of the bridge.
-British regulars burned some wooden gun carriages they discovered there but the provincial militia beyond the bridge believed the regulars had set fire to the town.
-The provincials advanced in military order to take the bridge and moving on with the intention to stop the regulars from burning the town.
-As they advanced the British fired a few warning shots followed by a full volley.
-Several provincials were killed or wounded in this first round of firing.
-Seeing these casualties, Major John Buttrick of Concord, in command of the provincial column, commanded, "Fire, fellow soldiers, for God's sake fire!" and the provincials returned fire, causing the British to immediately retreat back to Concord.
+At about 9:30, the Americans noticed smoke rising in the direction of the village of Concord on the other side of the bridge.
+British regulars burned some wooden gun carriages that they discovered there, but the American militia beyond the bridge believed that the regulars had set fire to the town.
+The Americans advanced in military order to take the bridge and moved on with the intention of stopping the British from burning the town.
+As they advanced, the British fired a few warning shots followed by a full volley.
+Several Americans were killed or wounded in this first round of firing, and Major John Buttrick of Concord commanded, "Fire, fellow soldiers, for God's sake fire!"
+The Americans returned fire, causing the British to immediately retreat back to Concord.
 Three British soldiers were killed and nine wounded.
-On the provincial side two were killed and four wounded.
+On the American side, two were killed and four wounded.

 This first instance of Americans fighting in military order and firing to deadly effect on British troops was a key turning point in the Battles of Lexington and Concord.
 It precipitated the British retreat back to Boston and is regarded as one of the most significant events in American history.